The Best of Everything

 • Screenwriter Maxwell Anderson also wrote a radio play that Joan appeared in later in the 1930s: "Mary of Scotland" for the Lux Radio Theater.

 • Joan's fellow cast members were cool to her during filming.
 Walter Catlett went so far as to tell her, "Listen, fishcake, when Jeanne Eagels died, Rain died with her."
-(JCB)
+(Joan Crawford: A Biography)

 • While filming on Catalina Island, Joan usually stayed in her cottage evenings, playing Bing Crosby records over and over, to the annoyance of her fellow cast and crew.
 (JCB)